Is claiming UC the best option?

 See How do I claim? for more information

-But you may not be required to attend the Job Centre:
+But you might not be required to attend the Job Centre:

 - New claim interviews will mostly be conducted over the phone.
-You can only attend a Job Centre if they call you to book an appointment – note you will need to wear a face mask.
+Job Centres are open 10am to 2pm for people who need extra support and cannot go online or use a phone – note you will need to wear a face mask.

-- If you cannot verify your ID online, then leave a message on your journal and the DWP will call you and verify your ID over the phone instead.
+- If you cannot verify your ID online, then leave a message on your journal or, if you can’t access your journal, phone the Universal Credit helpline 0800 328 5644, and the DWP will call you and verify your ID over the phone instead.

 - If you need an Advance Payment you can apply for this online – but you will normally have to verify your ID before a payment can be made.